 In light of their risk to life and property, candles (including decorative, un-burnt wicks, etc.), torches, hookahs, incense, and any other open flame device are strictly prohibited anywhere inside or around the residences.
-If your conference is found in violation of this policy, your conference will be charged \$100 upon discovery and \$100 per day until the item is permanently removed.
-If you have any questions or concerns regarding this policy, please contact your Conference Account Manager to help avoid violations of this policy.
+If you are found in violation of this policy, you will be charged \$100 upon discovery and \$100 per day until the item is permanently removed.
+If you have any questions or concerns regarding this policy, please contact your CHSC to help avoid violations of this policy.